state-hiu/hiu.state.gov/README.md

 ## Installation

 Site is tested and built using Ubuntu 16.04.
-To install locally, jekyll is required.
+To install locally, the [jekyll](https://jekyllrb.com/) static site generator is required.

 ## Gulp.js